metalbear-co/mirrord.dev/content/docs/overview/configuration.md

 Some environment variables are excluded by default (`PATH` for example), including these requires specifying them with `include`

+### feature.env.override {#feature-env-override}

+Allows setting or overriding environment variables (locally) with a custom value.

+For example, if the remote pod has an environment variable `REGION=1`, but this is an undesirable value, it's possible to use `overrides` to set `REGION=2` (locally) instead.

 ## feature.network {#feature-network}
 Controls mirrord network operations.